OmarDuran/nfempy/examples/dev_notes.md

 	* The number of subfields: 0 < n_components represents number of repeated instances of cases (1), (2) and (3)
 	* k_order: polynomial order of approximation

+### Notes on assembler implementation:
+The best local vectorization occurs in eliminating integration point loops